Find your nearest Bupa Dental clinic

 Are Invisalign® results permanent?

-The results from Invisalign® last just as long as the results from traditional braces.
+The results from Invisalign® treatments last just as long as the results from traditional braces.
 However, no matter which technique is used, teeth have a tendency to relapse.
-It’s generally recommended that at the end of your treatment a fixed retainer be applied to your teeth, or you may need to wear a retainer at night, to maintain your new and even smile.
+It’s generally recommended that at the end of your treatment a fixed retainer be applied to your teeth, or you may need to wear a retainer at night, to maintain your new smile.